 Woodlands are one of our greatest renewable natural resources and can offer long-term benefits for everyone if taken care of properly.
 Considering at least 75% of our state’s forested land is in the hands of private landowners, maintaining a positive, enduring relationship with farmers and families across Maryland is a central mission of the Forest Service.

-Click to learn about forest ownership and family forests in Maryland.
+Click to learn about family forests in Maryland.

 Private landowners are encouraged to practice forest stewardship and leave the land and its resources in better condition for future generations.
 Each individual landowner can contribute to the future environmental quality and economic stability of Maryland by managing forestland according to a resource conservation plan.